NetBurner 3.5.8

 Enabling MULTIHOME

-1. Create a local predef.h file in your project directory
+1. Create overload/nbrtos/include/predef-overload.h in your project directory

 2. Add #define MULTIHOME to enable multiple interface support

-3. Include any other required preprocessor definitions
+3. Add any other required definitions (this example also sets #define NUM_MULTI_INTERFACES (10))

 Serial Console Commands